frankiewiczkamil/blog/src/pages/posts/post-2.md

  - debugging issues, and
  - poor performance

-In this circumstances, I was very intrigued by the promise of extraordinary performance and simplicity that this new library was advertised as.
+In this circumstances, I was very intrigued by the promise of extraordinary performance and simplicity that this new library - react - was advertised as.
 Then react native was announced which made me even more curious.

-Sometime later an opportunity to use it finally came: a new project - a set of video-related apps for various platforms, including 2x web, android and apple devices.
+Sometime later an opportunity to use it seriously finally came: a new project - a set of video-related apps for various platforms, including 2x web, android and apple devices.
 We already had some experience in that domain and we knew, that performance is crucial here.
 We picked react of course, because 'react is super fast'.
 Except it wasn't.
 At least not until we learned how to use it properly.

 One may ask now: so why it wasn't fast from the beginning?
 And my answer would be: because we were not preventing unnecessary renders.